minte9/php-pages/main/symfony/flex/readme/flex.md

 # Flex installs a recipe for symfony/twig-bundle
 # A recipe is a way for a library to automatically configure itself.

-# To uninstall a recipe:
-#
-#   composer remove profiler
-#   composer remove api

 composer create-project symfony/skeleton flex